 Blightbringer Prestige Domain: At 1st level, a Talontar blightlord gains access to the Blightbringer prestige domain, described in the sidebar.
 The domain must be assigned to the character's spell progression in an existing divine spellcasting class.

 Blightblood (Ex): A Talontar blightlord is completely immune to all disease, magical or otherwise.
-Blightspawned creatures (see Chapter 6: Monsters of the East) do not attack her unless she attacks them, although they may attack other creatures in her company.
+Blightspawned creatures (see Chapter 6: Monsters of the East) do not attack creatures in her company.